eda-ricercatore/gulyas-scripts/notes/skill-set.md

 	- Unified Analytics Platform
 + skill set:
 	- Our team drives state-of-the-art, open source Delta Lake project bringing reliable, scalable, ACID transactions to Apache Spark and other Big Data engines.
 Our mission is to deliver a robust and performant engine that enables users to build reliable data pipelines that ingest massive data volumes, optimize data layout, generate metadata and evolve data schemas all while guaranteeing transactional correctness and high query performance.
-	- Build the core features that make Delta Lake the world’s best Big Data storage abstraction in terms of performance, stability, security and scalability.
+	- Build the core features that make Delta Lake the world's best Big Data storage abstraction in terms of performance, stability, security and scalability.
 + [Delta Lake Community; Delta Lake is an open-source storage layer that brings ACID transactions to Apache Spark™ and big data workloads.](https://delta.io/)
 + Experience with our web stack (React, Redux, TypeScript, protobuf, Apollo, GraphQL) and Spark
 + skill set:
 	- You will build tools and features to make Databricks the best place for large-scale enterprise R workloads.
 	- Improve state of distributed R computing through Apache Spark and R integration on Databricks
 	- Implement new features on Databricks platform for R users (e.g., ACL)
-	- Improve and extend Databricks R notebooks to satisfy R users’ use cases and requirements
+	- Improve and extend Databricks R notebooks to satisfy R users' use cases and requirements
 	- Implement new R-based APIs on Databricks platform (e.g., secret management API)
 	- Expand Databricks workspace through integration with third-party tools such as RStudio and Shiny.
 	- Integrate critical packages from the R ecosystem into Databricks Runtime